 Origin - Native to China (Asia).

-Other info. - P. calleryana is typically the first tree to bloom in the spring.
-The brilliant white flowers dominate the dull winter landscape of Missouri for a month or so.
+Other info. - P. calleryana is one of the first trees to bloom in the spring.
+The brilliant white flowers dominate the dull winter landscape of Missouri for a week or two.
 This species was introduced into cultivation in 1919.
-The "Bradford" cultivar came into cultivation in the 50's if memory serves me right.
-Other cultivars exsist which have different color fall foliage and different growing characteristics.
-Fruits can be absent to many small reddish pomes about 1cm in diameter.
+The "Bradford" cultivar was introduced to the U.S. in 1964.
+Other cultivars exist which have different color fall foliage and different growing characteristics.
+Fruits can be absent to many small reddish pomes about 1 cm in diameter.